mintster/nixmash-blog-wpmigrator/README.md

 ##Project Status

 This application, the **WordPress to NixMash Blog Migrator** is complete.
-The NixMash Blog Engine is a reduction of the NixMash Spring code base and is still in development.
-When complete it will be announced here and elsewhere.
+The NixMash Blog Engine is a reduction of the NixMash Spring code base and not yet considered Production Ready.
+When it is it will be announced here and elsewhere.

 ##Installation Overview